NeilMacMullen/Textrude/README.md

 # Textrude

-Textrude is a general-purpose code-generation tool suitable for integration with build-systems.
+Textrude is a cross-platform general-purpose code-generation tool suitable for integration with build-systems.
 It can easily import data from CSV,YAML, JSON  or plain-text files and apply [Scriban](https://github.com/scriban/scriban) templates to generate output files.

 Templates and models can quickly be developed using the bundled TextrudeInteractive tool (windows only).